Nahis/connector-salesforce-mapping-fsl/README.md

 The good news is that this just happens to be where Dispatch excels!
 Enter "FSL for non-dedicated Third Party Contractors".

 # Dispatch-Field Service Lighning (FSL) - Mapping
 This github project contains the mapping used to facilitate what has been described in the business case.
-Please also take a look [at this video](https://www.screencast.com/t/AVOHKisaT) in order to bring it to life.
-This is referenced throughout the code comments.
+Please also take a look [at the setup and operation videos](https://www.screencast.com/t/CiMaaGmY) in order to bring it to life.
+These are referenced throughout the code comments.

 # Assign Method
 At a high level there are 2 different types of methods that you'll be using to assign work.
 This is one of the settings that you'll be entering as part of the initial setup: